10 Dealership Marketing Strategies That Drive Sales

 +

-They matter because the average car buyer touches over a dozen digital touchpoints before stepping on a lot.
+The average car buyer touches over a dozen digital touchpoints before stepping on a lot.
 If your dealership isn’t visible and credible across those touchpoints, a competitor captures that buyer first.
+There’s no middle ground.

 Willowood Ventures has built and managed dealership marketing strategies for 200+ dealerships across the country.
 Our clients average 800% ROI on their marketing investment.
 That number comes from executing these strategies correctly, not just running ads and hoping for the best.

-How do specific dealership marketing strategies benefit car dealerships?
+How do specific methods related to dealership marketing strategies benefit dealerships?

 +

-What are the key components of a successful dealership marketing strategy?
+What are the key components of a successful dealership marketing strategies plan?

 +